bedezign/yii2-audit/docs/installation.md

 ];
 ```

-See [Advanced Options](advanced-options.md) for the all configuration options.
+See [Module Configuration](module-configuration.md) for the all configuration options.

 ## Viewing the Audit Data